 The governance system is centered on the Board of Directors to which the broadest powers of ordinary and extraordinary administration are conferred.
 All the faculties for the implementation and achievement of the corporate purposes are conferred on it, with the exclusion of the acts that the law and the Bylaws reserve for the assembly.
 The Statute provides for a minimum number of five but no more than eleven members.
-With specific reference to the Non-Financial Declaration, the Board of Directors is responsible for ensuring that the Declaration is drawn up and published in compliance with the provisions of Legislative Decree 254/2016, the responsibility of approving the NFS within the same deadlines set for the presentation of the draft financial statements and making them available to the Independent Auditors and the supervisory body.
+With specific reference to the Non-Financial Declaration, the Board of Directors is responsible for ensuring that the Declaration is drawn up and published in compliance with the provisions of Legislative Decree 254/2016, the responsibility of approving the NFS within the same deadlines set for the Independent Auditors and the supervisory body.
 The Board of Directors of TAS SpA at the date of approval of the document is made up as follows:

 - Valentino Bravi President and CEO

 - Fabio Bravi Administrator

 - Maurits Edward Boomsma Administrator

 - Giuseppe Franze Director

 - Gianluigi Manna Director

 - Carlotta de Franceschi Independent non-executive director

-- Ambrosella llaria Landonio Independent non-executive director
+- Ambrosella Ilaria Landonio Independent non-executive director

 - Roberta Viglione Independent non-executive director

 - Annunziata Magnotti Independent non-executive director